-How to open a fee free bank account in Singapore: Guide and Options 2024
+How to open a fee free account in Singapore: Options from Banks and Specialist Services

-Specialist fintech companies like Wise or Revolut may offer cheaper overall account fees, particularly if you don’t want to maintain a high minimum balance, or if you transact internationally a lot.
+Specialist companies like Wise or Revolut may offer cheaper overall account fees, particularly if you don’t want to maintain a high minimum balance, or if you transact internationally a lot.
+They can also present a great alternative to a free multi currency bank account.
 This guide covers all you need to know.

 Fee free account options in Singapore: